yourjhay/simple-php/README.md

 Router::set('{controller:users}/{action:show}/{id:\w+}',[
 ```

-on variable id. to be able to accept letters and numbers, you need to set the regex(regular expression).
+on the variable id, to be able to accept letters and numbers, you need to set the regex(regular expression).

-BY default it varible only accepts letters.
+BY default variable only accepts letters.

 example:
 ```php